Fulham Cemetery's cherry trees

 Purple plum trees

-Also planted during the 1950s were three purple plum trees, with striking purple foliage and beautiful white blossoms in spring – Pissard's plum (Prunus cerasifera).
+Also planted during the 1950s were three plum trees, with striking purple foliage and beautiful white blossoms in spring – Pissard's cherry plum (Prunus cerasifera).
 They are also in decline – all of them have lost limbs and one is just a stump with a single branch remaining.

 Called ume in Japanese, plum blossoms are associated with the start of spring, because plum blossoms are some of the first blossoms to open during the year.
+Pissard's plum originates from Iran.

 "Ukon" cherry